malihemt74/byLoginExecutor/README.md

  # Appreciation
  Thank you for checking this repository and using this script in advanced.
- Any idea or contribution is appreciated.
-Thnak you. malihe.mohamadi.tabar@gmail.com
+ Any idea or contribution is appreciated. malihe.mohamadi.tabar@gmail.com